BranchMetrics/web-branch-deep-linking-attribution/docs/web/3_branch_web.md

 # Referral system rewarding functionality
 In a standard referral system, you have 2 parties: the original user and the invitee.
 Our system is flexible enough to handle rewards for all users for any actions.
 Here are a couple example scenarios:
 1. Reward the original user for taking action (eg. inviting, purchasing, etc)
-2. Reward the invitee for installing the app from the original user's referral link
+2. Reward the invitee for installing the app from the original user&#39;s referral link
 3. Reward the original user when the invitee takes action (eg. give the original user credit when their the invitee buys something)

-These reward definitions are created on the dashboard, under the 'Reward Rules' section in the 'Referrals' tab on the dashboard.
+These reward definitions are created on the dashboard, under the &#39;Reward Rules&#39; section in the &#39;Referrals&#39; tab on the dashboard.

 Warning: For a referral program, you should not use unique awards for custom events and redeem pre-identify call.
 This can allow users to cheat the system.

-## Retrieve referrals list
+## Retrieve referrals list()